lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 It takes the radius of the circle and the percentage of the circle that you want the stroke to take up, and returns the correct value.

 Unfortunately you do still have to pass the radius, but if you set it up as a Sass variable you'll only need to declare it once.
-Check it out [in this codepen](https://codepen.io/lenymo/pen/EJeVgG).
+Learn more about how the function works [in this codepen](https://codepen.io/lenymo/pen/EJeVgG).

 ## Adding animation

 With that out of the way, it's time to work on our animations.

-We'll add a keyframe animation to `<circle>` which alternates between the two `stroke-dashoffset` values described above.
+We'll add a keyframe animation to our `<circle>` which alternates between the two `stroke-dashoffset` values described above.
 We won't use this exact animation for our final spinner but it does help illustrate how it will work.

 <svg class="circle-svg circle-svg--stroked" viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">
   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--production circle-svg__circle--stroke-length circle-svg__circle--dash-offset-animated-basic" cx="50" cy="50" r="45"/>